|Birth: ||Oct. 20, 1838|

 County Antrim, Northern Ireland

-Gospel preacher and editor of the Christian Leader listed in The Preachers of Ligon's Portraiture.
+Gospel preacher and editor of the Christian Leader listed in Ligon's Portraiture of Gospel Preachers.

 James Semple Bell was born, October 20, 1838, in Antrim, Ireland.
 His father's name was originally spelled "B-e-a-l-l;" but in a Bible given to his father by a minister of the "Covenanters," the name was spelled "B-e-l-l," and so written afterwards.
 His mother's maiden name was Jane Semple.
 His father died April 25, 1842.